connexcs/docs/docs/customer-ratecard.md

 # Customer Rate Card

-Customer Rate Cards let you manage the rates for customers, edit customer profiles, and view important information.
+**Customer Rate Cards** let you manage the rates for customers, edit customer profiles, and view important information.
+Before configuring, we suggest you review [Rate Card Overview](https://docs.connexcs.com/rate-card-building/) then "[Rate Card Setup](https://docs.connexcs.com/video-guide/#rate-card-setup)" in the ConnexCS Video Guide.
+You will also want to have at least one [Provider Rate Card](https://docs.connexcs.com/provider-ratecard/) configured.

 ## Customer Rate Card Management
 The Rate Card Management screen is located under **Management > Rate Card > Customer Rate Cards**.